prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
+<p>When defined, enforcedBodySizeLimit specifies a global limit on the size
-<p>EnforcedBodySizeLimit defines the maximum size of uncompressed response body
+of uncompressed response body that will be accepted by Prometheus.
-that will be accepted by Prometheus.
-Targets responding with a body larger than this many bytes will cause the scrape to fail.
-Example: 100MB.
+Targets responding with a body larger than this many bytes will cause the scrape to fail.</p>
-If defined, the limit will apply to all service/pod monitors and probes.
-This is an experimental feature, this behaviour could change or be removed in the future.
-Only valid in Prometheus versions 2.28.0 and newer.</p>
+<p>It requires Prometheus &gt;= v2.28.0.</p>
 </td>
 </tr>
 <tr>